Outreach AND Apostolates

 The Knights of Columbus is a global Catholic fraternal service organization.
 It was founded by Blessed Father Michael J McGivney in 1882 and today has grown to have over 2 million members worldwide.

 The Knights provide life insurance and other financial products aimed at securing financial stability for their members and their families.
-To join our local council, reach out to Grand Knight Byron Fanning.
+To join our local council, speak with Joe Vargas, the Interim Grand Knight, or reach out to Chris Frank, the main contact, at 720-333-8561 or cfrank(at)coloradolighting(dot)com.

 "[T]hose who serve at the altar